 In this third meeting, the Budget and Aspirational Committees presented their findings and recommendations, while the Shared Governance and Transparency Committee discussed what steps they would take in the spring semester.
-Attendees also learned about two newly established groups: the Freedom of Expression and Social Innovation task forces.
+Attendees also learned about two newly established groups: the Open Expression and Social Innovation task forces.

 Committee Updates Dr. Peter Siskind, associate dean of the College of Arts and Sciences and assistant professor of Historical and Political Studies, presented on how the Budget Committee was charged with providing a working knowledge and clarity of a higher education budget to the University community.
 The committee will recommend to administration a more strategic, user-friendly, and proactive approach to communicating financial data to the community.

 “These task forces emerged out of a difficult moment this spring, when a lot of people felt like they didn’t have enough information to understand why things were happening,” said Dr. Siskind.

 The Aspirational Committee, presented by Carole Loeffler, chair and associate professor of Visual and Performing Arts, and Dr. Alison LaLond Wyant, associate dean for Teaching and Learning at The College of Global Studies, noted that much of the data they collected emphasized the importance of a student-centered university.
 Using thematic threads resonant across the data, the committee proposed a draft Vision Statement, which is available to review online.
 Feedback is open until the end of the semester.